How to make a music video in 3 steps

 edit your music video

 Once you’re happy with everything, click on the blue ‘Export’ button and from the dropdown menu, choose the quality you want to export your video in.
-It takes a few seconds for the magic to happen, and you can see as your video renders. shooting schedule.
+It takes a few seconds for the magic to happen, and you can see as your video renders.
+You can watch your video in full before finalizing the content.
+If you need to make any changes, simply click ‘Back to editing’ to refine your video.

 It’s as simple as that.
 Using Renderforest’s AI video maker saves you plenty of time and presents creative possibilities you may otherwise not envision.
 It’s a useful tool for any genre you’re aiming for.
 Plus, you can use it outside of the scope of music video making!